gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ## <a id="configuring-an-index"></a>Configuring an Index

-[vmware-gemfire-short-name] allows indexes to be created on Region data to improve the performance of OQL (Object Query Language) queries.
+GemFire allows indexes to be created on Region data to improve the performance of OQL (Object Query Language) queries.

-In [spring-data-gemfire-name], indexes are declared with the `index` element, as the following example shows:
+In Spring Data for VMware GemFire, indexes are declared with the `index` element, as the following example shows:

 ```highlight
 <gfe:index id="myIndex" expression="someField" from="/SomeRegion" type="HASH"/>
 ```

-In [spring-data-gemfire-name]'s XML schema, the [spring-data-gemfire-name] XML namespace, `index` bean declarations are not bound to a Region, unlike [vmware-gemfire-short-name]'s native `cache.xml`.
+In Spring Data for VMware GemFire's XML schema, the Spring Data for VMware GemFire XML namespace, `index` bean declarations are not bound to a Region, unlike GemFire's native `cache.xml`.
 Instead, they are top-level elements similar to `<gfe:cache>` element.
 This allows you to declare any number of indexes on any Region, whether they were just created or already exist.